jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-spec.md

    4.6.
 Pushing the LEFT button again should display the number of steps counted since the last reset or power cycle.

 5. RIGHT button behaviour.
-Pushing the RIGHT button should achieve the same change in state as pushing the LEFT button, but in the opposite direction:
+Pushing the RIGHT button should achieve the same change in state as pushing the LEFT button, but in the opposite direction.

-   5.1.
-Pushing the RIGHT button when the number of steps is displayed should take the user to the Distance, Speed and Energy display.

-   5.2.
-Pushing the RIGHT button again should take the user to the Stopwatch display.

-   5.3.
-Pushing the RIGHT button again should take the user to the Set Goal display.

-   5.4.
-Pushing the RIGHT button again should take the user to the Weight and Height set display.

-   5.5.
-Pushing the RIGHT button again should take the user to the set Inactivity Timer display.

-   5.6.
-Pushing the RIGHT button again will bring the user back to the Step Count display, which should show the total number of steps since the last reset.

 6. Pushing the UP button on the TIVA board should toggle the units used by the fitness monitor.